Download eBooks & Wiring Diagrams (FREE)

 Standing in front of Fuego volcano after sunrise

-2. Check The Weather App When Before Booking Tour Date
+2. Check the Weather App Before Booking a Tour Date

 However, as with all weather websites, take these predictions with caution.
-The weather always changes and is unpredictable, especially on mountains.
-But this website can help you make the best guess at the time.
+The weather always changes and is unpredictable, especially in the mountains.

 The hike up Acatenango is strenuous.
 The path is steep, sandy, and hot.
 People will say you need to be fit, that you need to train weeks ahead of time, and that you even need proper hiking gear to make it.
-All these things are important, but not necessary.
-The most important thing to have is perseverance and determination to get to the end.
+All these things are important but not necessary.
+The most important thing to have is perseverance and determination to reach the end.

 Between the two of us, we brought a total of 12 liters of water (6 liters for each of us).
 Our tour guides took 2 liters from us (and each hiker) to make dinner and breakfast.
 We also hiked to Fuego Volcano for sunset.
-By the time we made it back down to the trailhead the next day, we only had 1.5 liters of water left.
+By the time we returned to the trailhead the next day, we only had 1.5 liters of water left.

 Drinking lots of water also helps to prevent altitude sickness.
 So keep drinking!